Groupoid exactness and the weak containment problem: Introduction

-The notion of amenability, the Baum-Connes and the Novikov conjectures have been generalized to locally compact groupoids (see \cite{AD-R} as regards to amenability and \cite{Tu99} for the conjectures).
+The notion of amenability, the Baum-Connes and the Novikov conjectures have been generalized to locally compact groupoids (see \cite{AD-R} as regards to amenability and \cite{Tu99, Tu99bis, TuSurvey} for the conjectures).
 Concerning the extension of the notion of exactness to groupoids the situation is not so clear.
-We presented some results on this subject in a talk given at the MSRI in 2000 \cite{An00}, but we have never written down all the details.
-Our goal in this paper is to provide this details.
-In the meantime we have improved some of our results but also discovered several technical difficulties.
+We presented some results on this subject in a talk given at the MSRI in 2000 \cite{AD00}, but we hadn't written down all the details at that time.
+Following the publication of Willett's article \cite{Wil15}, it became clear that the notion of exactness for groupoids plays an important role in order to have a positive answer to the problem (B) above.
+This encouraged us to post on arXiv in 2016 \cite{AD16} a first version of our text.
+We offer here a revised version which takes into account recent advances on the subject, some extracts of which have been summarized in the article \cite{AD23}.